takavor/supplier-data-pipeline/README.md

 * **Python & SQL Proficiency:** The quality, efficiency, and organization of your code.
 * **Data Engineering Concepts:** The structure and robustness of your ETL pipeline.
 * **Data Visualization & Communication:** The clarity and impact of your analysis and visualizations in the README report.

+## Disclaimer: Data and Evaluation Criteria
+Please be advised that the datasets utilized in this project are synthetically generated and intended for illustrative purposes only.
+Furthermore, they have been significantly reduced in terms of sample size and the number of features to streamline the exercise.
+They do not represent or correspond to any actual business data.
+The primary objective of this evaluation is to assess the problem-solving methodology and the strategic approach employed, not necessarily the best possible tailored solution for the data.